pivotal-cf/docs-pks/bbr-restore.hbs.md

     stemcells, where one stemcell is Linux and the other stemcell is Windows.
 </p>

-For more information about stemcells in Ops Manager, see [Importing and Managing Stemcells](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/opsguide-managing-stemcells.html).
+For more information about stemcells in {{ vars.platform_name }}, see [Importing and Managing Stemcells](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/opsguide-managing-stemcells.html).

 ### <a id='upload-stemcell'></a> Upload Stemcells

-To upload the stemcell used by your Tanzu Kubernetes Grid Integrated Edition tile:
+To upload the stemcell used by your {{  vars.product }} tile:

 1. Download the stemcell from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=Stemcells%20(Ubuntu%20Xenial)).
 1. Run the following command to upload the stemcell used by TKGI: